 Title IX also prohibits retaliation against anyone who, in good faith, has made allegations of sexual assault or who has testified, assisted, or participated in any investigation, proceeding, or hearing related to Title IX.
-If you believe that you have experienced retaliation, contact your advocate or the Title IX Coordinator directly, or contact University Police if you are concerned for your safety.
+If you believe that you have experienced retaliation, contact the investigator for your Title IX complaint, your victim advocate, a Title IX Deputy Coordinator, or UP.